My Favorite Newsletters

-- SEONotebook – Steve Toth sends out simple, quick nuggets of advice each day.
-You can read these emails in under a minute.
-It’s usually a tactic that you can take and implement right away, for example, adding the word “because” to the first paragraph of an article to convert more leads, or why you should add top blogs to your HTML sitemap.
+- SEONotebook – Steve Toth sends out simple, quick bits of advice each day.
+You can read these emails in just a couple of minutes and the tips are usually tactics that you can take and run with right away.

 SPI Academy from Pat Flynn – Pat Flynn is one of the smartest and kindest marketers out there.
 He genuinely cares about people, and that’s reflected in his training courses.
 He wants everyone to be successful.
 His All-Access pass ($179 per quarter or $599 per year) includes all of his courses, including full courses on podcasting, growing a YouTube channel, getting started in affiliate marketing, and growing a community, among many others.
 He also does weekly webinars, and his team offers weekly office hours where anyone can ask questions or hang out.